 3. How much does a JD-MBA cost?

-This depends on the school and programs you choose to apply for, but the average cost of tuition comes out to about $50,000 per year, according to US News.
-Due to being a dual program resulting in two degrees, the cost of tuition is relatively more than either of the programs separately at any school.
+The average cost of tuition comes out to over $50,000 per year, according to US News.
+Due to being a dual program resulting in two degrees, the cost of tuition is relatively higher than either of the programs separately at any school.
 Thankfully, most JD-MBA careers offer high salaries, which will counterbalance the tuition cost and pay off for you in the long run.

 4. What test should I take to apply for a JD-MBA?